Baked Chocolate Donuts With Glaze

 - Large egg – You’ll need 1 for this recipe.

 - Turbinado sugar – Raw sugar, still has a bit of molasses flavor, but lighter than brown sugar.
+Regular granulated white sugar can be substituted.

 - Plain Greek yogurt – Adds moisture and richness to the donuts.
+Other types of plain yogurt may be substituted.

 - Milk – Whichever kind you have on hand.